DC Circulator: Woodley Park – Adams Morgan – McPherson Square Metro

-This line operates from Dupont Circle primarily via M Street through Georgetown and travels over the Key Bridge to Rosslyn.
-This route replaced the former Georgetown Metro Connection "blue bus."

 Eastern Market – L’Enfant Plaza

-This line connects Eastern Market and L'Enfant Plaza through Navy Yard & the DC Wharf District.
+This line connected Eastern Market and L'Enfant Plaza through Navy Yard & the DC Wharf District.
+Service will be replaced in WMATA's Better Bus Network Redesign.

 Congress Heights – Union Station via Barracks Row

-This line operates from the Congress Heights and Union Station east of the Anacostia River via Barracks Row on Capitol Hill.
+This line operated from the Congress Heights and Union Station east of the Anacostia River via Barracks Row on Capitol Hill.
 This route replaced the discontinued Metrobus 94 line.
+Service was replaced by WMATA Route C25 service.

 National Mall Route

-This 15-stop loop line operates from Union Station to most of the major attractions on or near the Mall, including ones that are at some distance from Metro stations, such as the Lincoln, Jefferson, World War II, FDR, and Martin Luther King.
+This 15-stop loop line operated from Union Station to most of the major attractions on or near the Mall, including ones that are at some distance from Metro stations, such as the Lincoln, Jefferson, World War II, FDR, and Martin Luther King.
 Jr. memorials.

-Seasonal Routes

-Zoo Express Line

-This line operates from Woodley Park station to Smithsonian National Zoo during the summer season.
-The service first run operated between May 4, 2019 and September 30, 2019.
-DC Circulator plans on operating the line again during summer seasons.